 In this paper, we described DYNABYTE as a dynamic sampling algorithm for redundancy detection in network traffic or other digital content.
 DYNABYTE improves upon SAMPLEBYTE by providing dynamic self-configuration and adaptation.
-Our algorithm provides comparable savings to SAMPLEBYTE, with little or no additional overhead.
-Furthermore, DYNABYTE closely matches the desired sampling rate, and precisely controls its processing cost.
+Our algorithm provides comparable savings to SAMPLEBYTE, with little additional overhead.
+Furthermore, DYNABYTE closely matches the desired sampling rate, and precisely controls its processing cost using a small set of parameters.
+We evaluated DYNABYTE using campus Internet and WLAN traces and confirmed that it performs consistently across wired and wireless environments.